-The overheated atmosphere of the Amphitheatre Flavio (later named the Colosseum in Medieval Times) was intense.
+Thanks to our guided tour of the Colosseum, it's easy to imagine how the overheated atmosphere of the Amphitheatre Flavio (later named the Colosseum in Medieval Times) was intense.
 The head Ancient Roman Gladiator (lanista) acted as referee and quickly separated the opponents with his long pole.
 The sound of a trumpet interrupted the dual when one of the gladiators gravely hurt falls to the ground.
 The winner would show no remorse as he asked for grace with a ritual gesture (‘missio') from the organizer of the show (‘editor'), seated in the stand of honour.
 This encouraged the excited public to decide the destiny of the loser by a thumbs up or down gesture.

 On a day when the public shows no mercy!
 A supreme referee (Caronte) a term that the Romans loaned from Greek mythology checks the immobile body and the mortal dual is finished.
 The body is dragged out of the Colosseum by a hook towards the door of executions (porta libitina).
 Spectators leave the arena happy from one of the 76 exits painted in vivid colours.
 And another days work for the Ancient Roman Gladiators is finished.